 So you’ve done your homework and scored a 5.9L Cummins for your project vehicle.
 But what about the transmission tasked with handling the abundant low-rpm torque the inline-six turns out?
-For a factory Chrysler automatic—a logical choice for budget friendliness and ease of integration—it’s a burden that may be too much to bear.
-For anyone seeking utmost simplicity and solid bang-for-the-buck in the durability department, the NV4500 five speed and NV5600 six speed manuals are hard to beat.
+For a factory Chrysler automatic—a logical choice for budget friendliness and ease of integration with the 5.9L Cummins transmission—it’s a burden that may be too much to bear.
+For anyone seeking utmost simplicity and solid bang-for-the-buck in the durability department, Big Bear Engine Company recommends the NV4500 five speed and NV5600 six speed manuals.
 Then there are the budget-blowers: the built automatics with billet internal parts and the Allison swaps.

 This time, we’ll discuss the myriad of transmission options facing a 5.9L Cummins owner, even the slushboxes used in GM and Ford applications, and help you sort through them.
 In the end, you’ll find that transmission selection boils down to two overriding things: 1) the intended use of your vehicle and 2) the amount of money you’re willing to spend.
 Either way, expect to perform several reinforcement modifications on an automatic or add an appropriately rated aftermarket clutch to the manual transmission you choose.
 The most commonly chosen transmissions for the job are detailed here.